united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-intro/step2/info.md

 ### Check the logs to verify false positives are gone

-Now after having reconfigured the `CoreWaapService` instance **wait for its configuration reload** (indicated by the log `add/update listener 'core.waap.listener'`) and observe the `socket.io` request denials disappear:
+Now after having reconfigured the `CoreWaapService` instance **wait for its configuration reload** (indicated by the log `add/update listener 'core.waap.listener'`) and observe the `socket.io` request denials disappear.

+Execute

 ```shell
 kubectl logs \